thomas-xza/postcode_calc/README.md

 Javascript functions across files and still have them compatible with Vue.

+The rough estimate of converting the co-ordinate based distance to the kilometer distances is based on the following fact:

+London -> Edinburgh is 534 km
+The co-ordinate distance is 5.4

+So multiply co-ordinate distance by 99 and round to nearest integer.

 Regarding data structures, all the functions revolve around gradually building up the below array of objects.
 There is a little data duplication, but inevitably destination info has to be stored amongst